colintwh/python/readme.md

 ### Running programs from files

-The interpreter is useful for testing code snippets and exploring functions and modules, but to save a program permanently we need to write it into a file.
 Python files are commonly given the suffix .py.
 Once you have written a program and saved it, you can run it by using the python command with the file name as a parameter:

     python hello_world.py